-Sometimes, the President will take a longer trip to a country as a State Visit.
-This is a chance for him to go and do some political business, but also to meet with other Heads of State, royalty, and key figures.
+Sometimes, the President will take a more extended trip to a country as a State Visit.
+This is a chance for him to go and do some political business and meet with other Heads of State, royalty, and key figures.

 They often get gifts out of it as symbols of goodwill between countries.